 At this time of the year, nourishing, warming and energising foods are just what we need.
 And nothing delivers more than a good old bowl of porridge.
-With its slow releasing-carbohydrate oats, warmth and satisfying creaminess, porridge is a popular breakfast for many of us.
-But how to make that perfect bowl?
-Chef and cookbook author, Henrietta Inman, reveals how she makes the perfect porridge.
+With its slow-releasing energy, warmth and satisfying creaminess, porridge is a popular breakfast for many of us.
+But how to make perfect porridge?
+Chef and cookbook author, Henrietta Inman, reveals how.

 First thing’s first.
 Which oats?

 The most traditional Scottish porridge or ‘porage’ would be made with water, a pinch of salt, Scottish porridge oats (also known as rolled oats) and mixed with a ‘spurtle’, though a wooden spoon also does the job.
 If you want a very smooth porridge, go for all rolled oats which also cook very quickly.
 If you like some texture, use jumbo which will take slightly longer to cook.
 Or try half and half, my preferred blend, allowing for a smoothness with a little bite.

 Pinhead oats and oatmeal are also more traditional choices, their coarseness benefitting from an overnight soak or slow cook.
 Rude Health’s sprouted oats have a distinct, slightly fermented flavour and rough texture so I would recommend blending all three of these with rolled oats to take the edge off their coarseness.

 The basic rule is a double liquid to solid ratio, though I always find a little more liquid is necessary to avoid a big lump of oaty gruel, rather than a delightfully smooth slop!
 When it comes to the liquid, water creates a less heavy porridge whereas using all whole milk is quite rich.
 Nut milks work well too or stick with the oat theme and use oat milk; always opt for unsweetened versions.